Omega-3 fatty acids are a type of polyunsaturated fat with many health benefits.

 Common fortified products include:

 Algae is a rich source of long-chain omega-3 fatty acids EPA and DHA.
 Studies show that algae supplements are effective and safe.
-They also provide the same anti-inflammatory and heart protective properties of fish oil.
+They also provide the same anti-inflammatory and heart protective properties as fish oil.

 You can speak with your doctor or dietitian about how best to incorporate these supplements into your diet.